UMAprotocol/docs/docs/products/calloption.md

 ## How options work

-A trader buys a call option with a strike price of 2,000 USD for 0.05 ETH.
+A trader buys an ETH call option with a strike price of 2,000 USD for 0.05 ETH.
 Now he has the right to buy 1 ETH for 2,000 USD.
 At the expiry, ETH/USD is at 2,500 USD, and the delivery price is 2,500 USD.

 In this case, the option is settled for 500 USD per 1 ETH.
 At the expiry, the trader’s account is credited with 0.2 ETH (500/2,500), and the seller’s account is debited with 0.2 ETH.
 The initial purchase price was 0.05 ETH; therefore, the trader’s profit is 0.15 ETH.
-Any call option with an exercise price (strike price) above 2,500 USD will expire worthless.

 If the price of the option was less than $2000 the option will expire worthless.
 The payout function can be seen as: